numan947/LearnAngular--Clips/README.md

 # CONFIGURING FIREBASE API
-To use this project add your own API keys in the generated environment files.
+To use this project, you need to configure your own Firebase API.
+Follow the steps below to configure your own Firebase API.
-1. Step 1: cd "PATH_TO_PROJECT"
+1. Step 1: cd "PATH_TO_PROJECT".
+For example, `cd C:\Users\user\Documents\GitHub\clips`.
-2. Step 2: `ng g environments` --> two files will be generated under `environment` folder
+2. Step 2: `ng g environments` --> two files will be generated under `environment` folder.
+One is `environment.ts` and the other is `environment.development.ts`.
-3. Step 3: Copy the following code snippet to both of the files;
+3. Step 3: Copy the following code snippet to both of the files.
-4. Step 4: Generate and add your own Firebase API key to the code snippet.
-5. Step 5: In the `environment.development.ts` file, set production: false

 ```typescript
 export const environment = {
 	production: true,